Tenants union: Federations of tenants' unions

 The International Union of Tenants has some unions as members, such as Living Rent and the Tenants' Union of Catalonia, in addition to non-union tenant advocacy organisations.

 In North America, the Autonomous Tenant Union Network was founded in 2018 and has held online and in-person conventions in 2020, 2021, 2022, 2023, and 2024.

 The Tenant Union Federation has existed as a federation of five tenants unions across the United States since 2024.

-List

-This is a list of federations of or containing independent tenant unions: